sc-ventures/cloudbreak-documentation/docs/cb-proxy.md

-## Configuring Cloudbreak for Low/No Internet Environment
+## Configuring Cloudbreak for Limited or No Internet Environment

 Google doc